5 books every investor must read

 What investment books would you recommend?

 These five books are only scratching the surface of what’s available and what I’ve read to date.
 We would love for you to share the investment books you recommend with the Sharesight community to benefit other investors like you.
-Join the discussion thread here, and happy investing!
+Happy investing!